-In 1942, the club gained new life when it was chartered as the Dubuque YMCA Camera Club (Telegraph Herald, January 11, 1942).
+In 1942, the club was chartered as the Dubuque YMCA Camera Club (Telegraph Herald, January 11, 1942).
 During WWII the club sponsored presentations, exhibits, and photo shoots and also took pictures for area nonprofit organizations.
 By 1953, the Y Camera Club for adults included women and met twice a month.

-Sometime in the 1940s or 50s, the club became affiliated with the Photographic Society of America, and Dubuque photographers were occasionally mentioned in the PSA Journal.
+Sometime in the 1940s or 50s, the club became affiliated with the Photographic Society of Americs.
+Dubuque photographers were occasionally mentioned in the PSA Journal.
 Willard Farr (1888-1981), an engineer and nature photographer, served as club president in the late 1950s.
-The Telegraph Herald ran a long feature about him on September 1, 1957.
+The Telegraph Herald ran a feature about him on September 1, 1957.

-In a newspaper interview in 2004, Fred Vaughn, another club president, said, “I run the slide projector.
-That’s what the president gets to do.”
-No one in the club had switched to digital yet, but he was looking at digital cameras (“Like Being There,” Telegraph-Herald, February 26, 2004).
+In a newspaper interview in 2004, Fred Vaughn, a past club president, said, “I run the slide projector.
+That’s what the president gets to do.” (“Like Being There,” Telegraph-Herald, February 26, 2004).
+In 2009, 35mm slides were still being shown during club meetings.

-Today, in the era of digital photography, more than 30 tri-state photographers are active in the Dubuque Camera Club.
-Most club members use DSLRs, mirrorless cameras, or even smartphones.
-Post-processing is a vital skill, and we use image editing software such as Adobe Lightroom and Photoshop.
-Yes, we still make prints, but online photo sharing is a big focus.
+Today, the Dubuque Camera Club competes only in digital.
+Most club members use DSLRs, a few use mirrorless, and others rely solely on smartphones.
+Post-processing is a vital skill, and many are proficient in image editing software such as Adobe Lightroom and Photoshop.
+We still make prints for exhibits or for wall art, but online photo sharing has become a huge focus.

 |Dubuque Camera Club colors:|